magnusbaeck/logstash-filter-verifier/README.md

   double quotes, and escaped double quotes everywhere and no native support for comments.
 We should support YAML in addition to JSON to make it more pleasant to write test case files.
-* You can't add any field values to the input lines, except the type.
-We might as well support adding any fields.
 * All Logstash processes are run serially.
 By running them in parallel the execution time can be reduced drastically on multi-core machines.